 This policy applies to;

-- Former Customers and;
+(c) Former customers and;

 For the purpose of this policy Vulnerable Customers are Customers who, as a result of their personal circumstances may be particularly susceptible to harm or detriment.
 This includes circumstances which impact their ability to make an informed decision, access services or take appropriate action.